About HKMPA

 Our Vision

-We are dedicated to enhancing public awareness of marine sustainability and
+We are dedicated to enhancing public awareness and interest in marine conservation, including in schools.

 Enhance Public Awareness